cypress-io/cypress-documentation/content/guides/dashboard/smart-orchestration.md

 To enable or disable this feature:

-1. Select the desired project within Projects view to visit its Dashboard.
+1. Select the desired project within Projects view to visit Cypress Cloud.
 2. Click "Project Settings" with the right-hand sidebar.
 3. Scroll to the Smart Orchestration section within Project Settings page.
 4. Toggle "Run failed specs first."